coaco-robot/coaco-robot/README.md

-# garbage-robot
+# coaco-robot
-Garbage for everyone!
+Cold drinks for everyone!